 Don’t you love the decor?

 It is (or was?) located on the premises of a restaurant and bar in Yerevan, Armenia, where I domiciled many a year.
 This particular one worked splendidly, at least when I made use of it.
 One did have to pay attention to the step-up to the throne so as not to stumble and fall face forward into the bowl.
+Sadly, I’m sure by now this bathroom has been renovated, so you won’t be able to go see it for yourself.

 Don’t flush the toilet paper!